blade-ui-kit/docs/social-meta.md

 As you can see several `og` and `meta` elements are set.
 Some are set automatically.
 The `og:url` will make use of the current page url unless you explicitely pass an url with the `url` attribute.
 The `og:locale` will make use of the app's locale.
 By default, `og:type` will be set at `website` but you can pass in another value if you like through the `type` attribute.

 And lastly the `twitter:card` value can be adjusted through the `card` attribute.
-If your image is a square one you'd probably want to set this to `summary` instead:
+If your image is square you'd probably want to set this to `summary` instead:

 ```html
 <x-social-meta